-: An Act to provide more effectual control over the administration of Charitable and Religious Trusts
+An Act to provide more effectual control over the administration of Charitable and Religious Trusts.

-It is hereby enacted as follows: -
+It is hereby enacted as follows :-

-Save as hereinafter provided in this Act, any person having an interest in any express or constructive trust created or existing for a public purpose of a charitable or religious nature may apply by petition to the Court within the local limits of whose jurisdiction any substantial part of the subject-matter of the trust is situate to obtain an order embodying all or any of the following directions, namely:-
+Save as hereinafter provided in this Act, any person having an interest in any express or constructive trust created or existing for a public purpose of a charitable or religious nature may apply by petition to the court within the local limits of whose jurisdiction any substantial part of the subject-matter of the trust is situate to obtain an order embodying all or any of the following directions, namely:-

-PROVIDED that no person shall apply for any such direction in respect of accounts relating to a period more than three years prior to the date of the petition.
+(2) Directing that the accounts of the trust shall be examined and audited: Provided that no person shall apply for any such direction in respect of accounts relating to a period more than three years prior to the date of the petition.

 (1) The petition shall show in what way the petitioner claims to be interested in the trust, and shall specify, as far as may be, the particulars and the audit which he seeks to obtain.